chainer/chainer/docs/source/guides/variables.rst

    >>> z.grad
    array([-1.], dtype=float32)

-All these computations are easily generalized to a multi-element array input.
+All these computations are can be generalized to a multi-element array input.
-Note that if we want to start backward computation from a variable holding a multi-element array, we must set the *initial error* manually.
+While single-element arrays are automatically initialized to ``[1]``, to start backward computation from a variable holding a multi-element array, we must set the *initial error* manually.
 This is done simply by setting the :attr:`~Variable.grad` attribute of the output variable:

 .. doctest::